 Check out our Recipes and download our e-book 5 Steps to Low Carb Cooking and save your favourite recipes.
 When you need some inspiration, you’ll have some recipe ideas ready to go.
-Check out Our Low Carb Baking Range, or Protein Bread Co.’s Products for your baking bases and needs.
+Check out our healthy baking ranges for your baking bases and needs.
 There are also many low carb recipes online.

 Going from a very high carb diet to a low carb diet is not an overnight process.
+Low Carb means different things to different people.
+You pick what suits your energy needs.
 I think it is important to look at what you are currently eating, and find simple things to change.
 E.g. Cereal for breakfast with milk, switch to 1 piece of toast and 2 eggs.
 This will drop the carbs by approx 15g or so.
 Switch the sugar for stevia in your coffee drops another 5g.
 Little lifestyle tweaks.
 If it is doable NOW it will be liveable later.